Rabeet8/Competitive-Audits-Findings/Royco Protocol.md

 1)Incentive Providers may create intents to offer incentives to users to perform the transaction(s).

-2) Users may create intents to complete the transaction(s) and/or negotiate for more incentives.
+2)Users may create intents to complete the transaction(s) and/or negotiate for more incentives.

 When these intents satisfy each other, the onchain transaction(s) execute atomically alongside the distribution of incentives.
 Royco Protocol is entirely non-custodial, trustless, and permissionless.
 It is also capital-efficient, allowing participants to create many intents with the same assets.